 The hedge fund industry has truly grown very large very fast.
 It seems that everyone who wants to be in the money management business wants to work for or own a hedge fund.
-This is not theory but practice, as many mutual fund managers, traders, and analysts management fee fee paid to the manager for dayto-day operation of the hedge fund.

-are jumping ship to start their own funds.
+This is not theory but practice, as many mutual fund managers, traders, and analysts are jumping ship to start their own funds.
+As Wall Street failures mounted and tens of thousands of people were laid off, many looked to starting a hedge fund as a way to get back in the game.
 These people are setting up entities that they call a hedge fund and-voilà!-they are in the business.
 The problem is that many who are calling themselves hedge fund managers are not.
 To have a hedge fund you have to hedge.
 Therefore, those who do not hedge but call themselves a hedge fund are operating nothing more than a very expensive mutual fund.

-Many managers still follow the classical Jones model, using leverage and having long and short positions that allow you to maximize returns while limiting risks in both rising and falling markets.
+Many managers still follow the classic Jones model, using leverage and having long and short positions that allow you to maximize returns while limiting risks in both rising and falling markets.
 Probably the person who best exemplifies the Jones model today is Julian Robertson.

 Robertson, who is discussed in Chapter 2, is considered by most to be the person who took over Jones's spot as the dean of the hedge fund industry.
-Although his fund organization is no longer in existence, Robertson best exemplifies what Jones had in mind when he defined and developed his idea.
+Although his fund organization has evolved quite considerably over the last 10 years, Robertson continues to exemplify what Jones had in mind when he defined and developed his idea.

-Robertson, who covered Jones while he worked at Kidder Peabody, built an enormously successful business, at one time managing in excess of \$20 billion.
-Like most other hedge fund managers, Robertson lost a considerable amount of money in the turmoil of 1998-more than 10 percent of his assets under management, and in the wake of the euphoria surrounding technology stocks opted to shut his funds down and return assets to investors rather than invest in stocks of companies that he did not understand.
-Today Robertson operates a hedge fund incubator of sorts, working with new managers to help them build their businesses while actively trading the markets with his own capital.
-Robertson's legacy is that his organization bred success and many of the people who passed through Tiger's doors have gone on to do great things in the hedge fund industry.
-It is estimated that nearly 20 percent of all of the assets allocated to hedge funds is run by someone who formerly worked at Tiger-one of the so-called Tiger Cubs.
-Although Robertson is known to be an arrogant, egomaniacal hard worker, he is possibly the greatest money manager of all time.
+Robertson, who covered Jones while he worked at Kidder Peabody, built an enormously successful business-Tiger Management-at one time managing in excess of \$20 billion.
+Like most other hedge fund managers, Robertson lost a considerable amount of money in the turmoil of 1998 more than 10 percent of his assets under management-and in the wake of the euphoria surrounding technology stocks opted to shut his funds down and return assets to investors rather than invest in stocks of companies that he "did not understand."

+Today Robertson operates a hedge fund incubator, working with new managers to help them build their businesses while actively trading the markets with his own capital.
+Robertson's legacy is that his organization bred success, and many of the people who passed through Tiger's doors have gone on to do great things in the hedge fund industry.
+It is estimated that nearly 20 percent of all of the assets allocated to hedge funds are run by someone who formerly worked at Tiger-one of the so-called Tiger Cubs.
+Although Robertson is known to be an arrogant, egomaniacal hard worker, he is possibly the greatest money manager of all time and quite a gentleman.